 This weekend I got to tour a dreamy Nantucket style home that was just built and sits – shockingly – in Raleigh, North Carolina.
 This home was open to the public as part of the Parade of Homes in my area.
 It did NOT disappoint!

-This is a three part series sharing three newly built homes I had the pleasure of touring.
-This is part one of three.
+This is a two part series sharing three newly built homes I had the pleasure of touring.
+See the second home I toured here!

 I shared some videos on my Instagram account but those stories disappear after a few hours.
 When I was in the planning stages of our new build home I was always taking screenshots of new homes!
 I thought it best to put all the photos here where you can also pin them to Pinterest and refer to them later.